 - A musicianship-based scholarship program that supports more than 25 percent of the Hayes School of Music's student body

 - A multi-million dollar recording studio including four independent control rooms, 13 edit stations, three recording spaces and a large and diverse collection of professional audio equipment, including a new state-of-the art Solid State Logic control board

 - A nationally recognized music therapy program

 - 10 large, classically oriented choral and instrumental ensembles

-- More than a dozen specialty ensembles, including two instrumental jazz ensembles, a vocal jazz ensemble, the Steely Pan Band, Middle East Ensemble, Collegium Musicum (early music), and Gospel Choir
+- More than a dozen specialty ensembles, including two instrumental jazz ensembles, the Steely Pan Band, Collegium Musicum (early music), and Gospel Choir

 - A Balinese gamelan

-- Alexander Technique study for all Performance majors
+- Alexander Technique study and a course in entrepreneurship available for all Performance majors

-- International study and performance opportunities in Ireland, China, Austria, Cuba and South Africa
+- International study and performance opportunities in Ireland, China, Austria, Cuba, Ireland, and South Africa

 - Out-of-state tuition that is less than many universities' in-state tuition